Animals That Talk and Why the Blogger (Mostly) Doesn't Care for the Trope

 And I don't get it.

-I'll leave Watership Down alone since I've never read it and I saw only 1/4 of the movie when I was a kid; I got so scared my mom took me outside and let me run around the lobby and eye the candy counter.
+I'll leave Watership Down alone since I've never read it and I saw only 1/4 of the movie when I was a kid; I got so scared, my mom took me outside and let me run around the lobby and eye the candy counter.
 But I have never understood the appeal of Brian Jacques' books (and please don't hate me, Brian Jacques' fans!)
 As far as I can tell, it makes precious little difference in Brian Jacques' books whether the heroes are mice, rats, frogs, humans, coyotes or whatever.

 Let me elaborate.

-Having said that, I still don't much care for anthropomophized animals but at least with Beatrix Potter and H.A.
-Rey and Lewis, I get it.
-Still, I prefer my protagonists to be human.
-Even that old-time classic The Wind in the Willows didn't change my mind--really, I'm a humanoid-chauvinist.
+I still prefer my protagonists to be human.
+Even that old-time classic The Wind in the Willows didn't change my mind.
+Really, I'm a humanoid-chauvinist.

-After all, why write a book about frogs or moles or rats acting like humans when, voila, you could do a book about humans acting like humans?
+After all, why write a book about frogs or moles or rats acting like humans when, voila, you could do a book about humans acting like humans!?

 Let me clarify that.